ConorLambert/Obsidian-Vault-Main/C#/Type System/Equality Comparisons.md

+## Overview
-It is sometimes necessary to compare two values for equality.
+- It is sometimes necessary to compare two values for equality.
 In some cases, you are testing for _value equality_, also known as _equivalence_, which means that the values that are contained by the two variables are equal.
-In other cases, you have to determine whether two variables refer to the same underlying object in memory.
+- In other cases, you have to determine whether two variables refer to the same underlying object in memory.
 This type of equality is called _reference equality_, or _identity_.

 ## Reference Equality
 - Two object references refer to the same underlying object.